-5.1 Aftercare - Section 117 (See Appendix 7)
+35. Aftercare under Section 117 of the MHA (see Appendix 7)

-- All service users who fulfil the criteria for S117 will be included, ie those who have been detained in hospital under Sections 3,37,41,47,48 or 49 of the Mental Health Act 1983. - The purpose of after-care is to enable a service user to return to their home or community accommodation from hospital and to minimise the chance of them needing any future inpatient hospital care.
-Service users subject to S117 will not be charged for services which are provided for the purpose of aftercare. - Such aftercare will be provided until both health and social care services are satisfied that the individual is no longer in need of such services, no specific time limits apply.
-Although there is a duty to provide this aftercare, there are no powers of compulsion and these service users do have the right to refuse aftercare should they so wish. - At each review meeting, the appropriateness of Section 117 aftercare continuing must be considered.
+- All service users who fulfil the criteria for S117 will be included, ie those who have been detained in hospital under Sections 3, 37, 47 or 48 of the Mental Health Act (MHA) 1983. - 35.2 The purpose of aftercare is to enable a service user to return to their home or community accommodation from hospital and to minimise the chance of them needing any future inpatient hospital care.
+Service users subject to S117 will not be charged for services which are provided for the purpose of aftercare. - 35.3 Such aftercare will be provided until both health and social care services are satisfied that the individual is no longer in need of such services; no specific time limits apply.
+Although there is a duty to provide this aftercare, there are no powers of compulsion and these service users do have the right to refuse aftercare should they so wish. - 35.4 At each CPA review meeting, the appropriateness of Section 117 aftercare continuing must be considered.
 (NB: The service user does not have to be an enhanced level of CPA when S117 applies).

-5.2 Supervised Discharge
+36. Supervised Discharge

-- From April 1996 an amendment to the Mental Health Act 1983 included a provision for supervision of mentally disordered patients in England and Wales who, on leaving hospital after detention for treatment (under Sections 3, 37, 45, 47 and 48) receive aftercare services under Section 117. - Section 25(a) Mental Health Act 1983 This Section applies to mentally disordered people who have a history of repeatedly failing to comply with treatment plans in the community and as a result have been readmitted to hospital.
+- 36.1 From April 1996 an amendment to the MHA included a provision for supervision of mentally disordered patients in England and Wales who, on leaving hospital after detention for treatment (under S3, 37, 47 and 48) receive aftercare services under S117. - 36.2 Section 25(a) Mental Health Act 1983 This Section applies to mentally disordered people who have a history of repeatedly failing to comply with treatment plans in the community and as a result have been readmitted to hospital.
 It allows for certain requirements to be prescribed in their care plan.
-Only the Responsible Medical Office (RMO) can make an application for Supervised Discharge, which must be supported by an Approved Social Worker (ASW).

-The Supervised Discharge period is initially for six months, renewable for six months and for periods of one year thereafter.
-Only the Community RMO is responsible for renewing or terminating the Supervised Discharge.
+Only the Responsible Medical Officer (RMO) can make an application for Supervised Discharge, which must be supported by an Approved Social Worker (ASW) and another medical recommendation.
+It also requires the appointment of a community RMO and community supervisor. - 36.3 The Supervised Discharge period is initially for six months, renewable for six months and for periods of one year thereafter.
+Only the community RMO is responsible for renewing or terminating the Supervised Discharge.